 Your vehicle’s shock absorbers should also be checked.
 To check your absorbers, bounce each corner of your car.
 If the vehicle doesn’t settle after two bounces they could need replacing.

-Mirrors, lights and number plates
+Check mirrors, lights and number plates

 Cracked number plates could mean MOT failure so pay special attention to those.
 Whilst you can still legally drive with a broken passenger side mirror, a missing driver side mirror will result in a failed MOT test.
 Check all mirrors (including wing and rear view) for damage, replacing and repairing where required.